 Thus, the video recordings were found to be admissible.

 On the other hand the existence of the audio recordings was found to evidence a significant breach of the children’s trust by the mother.
 This breach of trust could not be in the best interests of the children as it risked undermining their relationship with the father.
-Despite this finding the court could still have used it’s discretion to admit the audio evidence if it could be shown that the desirability of so doing outweighs the undesirability of excluding them.
+Despite this finding the court still could have used it’s discretion to admit the audio evidence if it could be shown that the desirability of doing so outweighs the undesirability of excluding them.

 The court did not find that the audio recordings should be admissible.